japhir/snvecR/README.md

 reconstructed values for tidal dissipation (T<sub>d</sub>) and dynamical ellipticity (E<sub>d</sub>).
 This is a translation and adaptation of the C-code in the supplementary material to Zeebe and Lourens (2022), with furher details on the methodology described in Zeebe (2022).
+The name of the C-routine is snvec, which refers to the key units of computation: spin vector s and orbit normal vector n.

 ## Installation